WhisingWasTaken/Whisings-Weather-Dashboard/README.md

 - Multi-day Forecasts with detailed breakdowns

-- Visual Statistics — temperature, humidity, wind speed, and more
+- Visual Statistics: temperature, humidity, wind speed, and more

 ### ⚡ Performance & Accessibility
 - Optimized Loading states for smooth experience

-- Lightweight Build — runs well on older devices
+- Lightweight Build so it runs well on older devices

 - Cross-browser Support

-- No logins required — just open and use
+- No logins required, just open and use

 ### 🌟 Support
 - **⭐ Star the repository**